-Tanacetum parthenium (L.) Sch.Bip.**

->

-> Flowers: Each flower has a 1/4 inch (7 mm) wide, hemispheric base from which rise 2 types of florets - ray florets and disc florets.
+Flowers: Each flower has a 1/4 inch (7 mm) wide, hemispheric base from which rise 2 types of florets - ray florets and disc florets.
 The outer ray florets number 10 to 21+ and have white corollas and rays, are pistillate (female) and fertile.
 The rays have several prominent ribs which create a blunt shallowly lobed tip on the ray.
 The center disc has numerous tubular disc florets, appearing yellow-green to yellow until they open.
 These are bisexual and fertile with 5 pointed lobes on the corolla which spread outward when the floret opens.
 Five stamens surround a single style.
 The whole center is flat - like a button, but not so much as in Tansy, T. vulgare.
 The outside of the flower head has several series of lanceolate shaped phyllaries, unequal in size, with pointed tips that are dark green whereas the remainder is a very light green.
 These persist onto the seed head.

->

-> Seed: Fertile flowers produce a dry columnar cypsela (the seed) with 5 to 10 ribs, 1 to 2 mm long that lacks pappus but has a short toothed crown.
+Seed: Fertile flowers produce a dry columnar cypsela (the seed) with 5 to 10 ribs, 1 to 2 mm long that lacks pappus but has a short toothed crown.
 These are still light enough to be wind dispersed.

->

-> Habitat: Feverfew grows from a rhizomatous root system which spread the plant vegetatively.
+Habitat: Feverfew grows from a rhizomatous root system which spread the plant vegetatively.
 It takes root in disturbed areas, roadsides and areas near gardens from which it has escaped.
 When the area is cultivated, small root sections remaining can still form new plants.
 It does best in full sun but plants in light shade will still flower but be smaller.
 Successive cuttings will weaken the root system and eventually kill it, or if you don't want to use herbicide, hot brine or Caustic Soda used to do the job in older days.
 It needs at least partial sun and tolerates soils with moist to slightly dry moisture conditions.

->

-> Comparisons: There are 4 species of Tanacetum in North America, 2 of which are in Minnesota and that one, Tansy, T. vulgare, has disc florets only but of two types, both with yellow corollas.
+Comparisons: There are 4 species of Tanacetum in North America, 2 of which are in Minnesota and that other one, Tansy, T. vulgare, has disc florets only but of two types, both with yellow corollas.
 The leaves of Tansy are more divided than in Feverfew.